You probably didn’t expect to move back in with your parents. Here’s how to make the best of it.

 Wilson is one of millions of Americans, mostly in their 20s, who have moved back in with one or both parents.
 Per the Pew Research Center, 52 percent of young adults — more than during the end of the Great Depression — live in their parents’ homes.
-Although Wilson considers herself lucky to have had a safe harbor, it’s not exactly smooth sailing for her or many others in the same boat.
-“The situation is full of stress, even when you’re the most fortunate person in the world.”
-The biggest challenge, she says, “is just the fact that they are my parents.
+Although Wilson considers herself lucky to have a safe harbor, it’s not exactly smooth sailing for her or many others in the same boat.
+“The situation is full of stress, even when you’re the most fortunate person in the world,” she says.
+The biggest challenge “is just the fact that they are my parents.
 They are always going to be parenting, no matter how old I am.”

 “There’s a sense that ‘going back’ should not be happening,” says Donna San Antonio, associate professor of counseling and psychology at Lesley University in Cambridge, Mass.
 Emerging adults, as 18- to 29-year-olds are known in psychological terms, are generally on a trajectory toward living their lives in what San Antonio calls “a broader context.”
 This means constructing identities that are “independent from their families, schools and neighborhoods of their childhood.”